mysociety/petitions/installation.md

 #### On Debian / Linux

-If you're using Debian 6.0 ("squeeze") then the packages to install some required dependencies are listed in `conf/packages`.
+If you're using Debian 7 ("wheezy") then the packages to install some required dependencies are listed in `conf/packages`.
 To install all of them you can run: